Asian Monarchies in the Modern Age

 China’s Soft Power Deficit

-Speaker: Associate Professor James Leibold (Politics and Philosophy, La Trobe University)
+Speaker: Associate Professor James Leibold (Politics, Media and Philosophy, La Trobe University)

 China is the world's most important rising power and its presence is now felt on every continent – and even in outer space.
 Yet how much influence does China wield at present?
 In this talk James explored the nature and limits of Chinese soft power in the West.